 She had previously been nominated for the 2013 Gellhorn Prize.
 Iona was also shortlisted for the 2013 Kurt Schork Award in International Journalism.

 In February 2013 Iona, along with her taxi driver, narrowly escaped an attempt on her life by an unidentified gunman outside Yemen’s Ministry of Defence in Sana’a.

-During her time in Yemen Iona has contributed to: The Times, The Sunday Times, The Irish Times, USA Today, Al Jazeera America, TIME, Foreign Policy, The Los Angeles Times, The Daily Beast, The National (UAE), The Yemen Times, The Gulf, Global Post, Index on Censorship, Esquire Magazine (Middle East), and IHS Jane’s.
+During her time in Yemen Iona has contributed to: The Times, The Sunday Times, The Irish Times, USA Today, Al Jazeera America, TIME, Foreign Policy, The Los Angeles Times, The Daily Beast, The National (UAE), The Yemen Times, The Gulf, Global Post, Index on Censorship, Esquire Magazine (Middle East), IHS Jane’s and VICE.

 Her footage has been used on CNN and her pictures have been seen in The Times, The National (UAE),USA Today, on Global Post and Al Jazeera.
-She has also appeared on Al Jazeera, the BBC (TV and radio), Sky News, Channel 4 News, France24, CTV, CBC, Democracy Now!, NPR, RTE and CBS.
+She has also appeared on Al Jazeera, the BBC (TV and radio), ABC News, Sky News, Channel 4 News, France24, CTV, CBC, CBS, Democracy Now!, NPR, NBC News and RTE.

 Iona has been back as a guest lecturer at City University, spoken at the British Yemeni Society and Chatham House.
 She has also carried out workshops and training for journalists in both Yemen and the UK.